orenamema/NewPortfolio/README.md

 Following are the requirements that I've followed for this project:

-* Updated portfolio featuring project 2 and other exemplary projects.
+* Updated portfolio featuring project 2 and others.
 * Updated resume
 * Updated LinkedIn profile